gpawlik/interview-challenge/README.md

 1. Create a basic folder structure for `screens`, `components` and `state`

-2. Items from `ItemPicker` and `MenuPreview` could potentially be defined as samme component
+2. Items from `ItemPicker` and `MenuPreview` could potentially be defined as different components

+3. `App.css` has been split into respective `styled-components`

+4. `redux-persist` has been used to keep the state after refresh

+5. If config changes were allowed, I would implement path aliases for convenience

+6. Tests has been written for all the components, reducer and selectors

+7. For the production-ready application I would also consider design and translations system and introduce types

+### Demo